 Hawliau tramwy cyhoeddus

 Many public rights of way, such as footpaths cross private land and working farms.
-You have a legal right to “pass and re-pass” along a public right of way and it is essential that you follow the necessary rules and countryside code when doing this.
-These include:
+You have a legal right to “pass and re-pass” along a public right of way and it is essential that you follow the rules and countryside code:

 - Keeping to the line of the path and following directional way markers.
 If it’s a new area or walking route to you, plan ahead and check before you begin your walk on an OS map or on the NCC council website online maps page.
 If you find any issues with way marking, report this to the council and we will investigate it